EshaanAgg/web/src/content/blog/placements/oa_2.md

      </details>

 2. You are given an string $s$.
 You are also given two strings $t$ and $u$ which are both initially empty.
-You can perform either of the two operations in a tunr:
+You can perform either of the two operations in a turn:

     - Append the first character of $s$ to the end of $t$.
     - Append the last character of $t$ to the end of $u$.